-• Subject as follows, bids by participants must be submitted electronically by means of BAS.
+Subject to the remainder of this paragraph, bids by participants must be submitted electronically by means of BAS.
 The DMO may agree, but is not obliged, to accept bids from any participant by telephone, such agreement to have been obtained before such bids are submitted.
 The DMO may do so, for example, where any participant does not have access to BAS.
 Notwithstanding this, the DMO may in its absolute discretion require some or all participants to submit some or all bids by telephone; the DMO will use reasonable endeavours to give participants reasonable advance warning of such requirement.
 Participants may make bids either on their own account or on behalf of clients.
 The Dealing Arrangements set out in Annex A of the Cash Management Operational Notice shall apply in the case of all transactions entered into by the DMO.